McSpace/meter-pwa/BACKEND_SPEC.md

 }
 ```

-**Суть работы:**
+**How it works:**
-1. Аутентификация и проверка владельца
+1. Authenticate and verify ownership
-2. Частичное обновление (только переданные поля)
+2. Partial update (only provided fields)
-3. Валидация изменённых полей
+3. Validate changed fields
-4. UPDATE в БД
+4. UPDATE in DB
-5. Пересчёт возраста если изменилась дата
+5. Recalculate age if date changed
-6. Возврат обновлённого профиля
+6. Return updated profile

 ---

 ### `DELETE /api/profiles/:id`

-**Описание:** Удаление персоны и всех связанных данных
+**Description:** Delete persona and all related data

 **Headers:** `Authorization: Bearer {token}`

 **Response (204):** No Content

-**Суть работы:**
+**How it works:**
-1. Аутентификация и проверка владельца
+1. Authenticate and verify ownership
-2. (Опционально) Проверка: нельзя удалить последний профиль
+2. (Optional) Check: cannot delete last profile
-3. DELETE из БД (каскадное удаление metrics и media через ON DELETE CASCADE)
+3. DELETE from DB (cascade delete metrics and media via ON DELETE CASCADE)
-4. Или мягкое удаление: UPDATE `deleted_at = NOW()`
+4. Or soft delete: UPDATE `deleted_at = NOW()`
-5. Возврат 204
+5. Return 204

 **Errors:**
-- `400 Bad Request` - попытка удалить последний профиль
+- `400 Bad Request` - attempt to delete last profile
-- `404 Not Found` - профиль не найден
+- `404 Not Found` - profile not found

 ---